AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/key-management-service/overview.md

 ## Add labels {#add-labels}

-Next, configure the [!DNL Alias] and [!DNL Tags] fields to help you manage and locate your encryption key from the AWS KMS console.
+The second, [!DNL Add labels] stage of the workflow appears.
+Here, you configure the [!DNL Alias] and [!DNL Tags] fields to help you manage and locate your encryption key from the AWS KMS console.

 Enter a descriptive label for your key in the **[!DNL Alias]** input field.
 The alias acts as a user-friendly identifier, to quickly locate the key using the search bar in the AWS KMS console.
 To prevent confusion, choose a meaningful name that reflects the key's purpose, such as "Adobe-AEP-Key" or "Customer-Encryption-Key,".
 You can also include a description of the key if the key alias is insufficient to describe its purpose.